John Reynolds (musician): Biography and work

 He was the first husband of singer Sinéad O'Connor; they had one child, Jake (b.
-1987) Reynolds, formerly a drummer for the solo musician, Jah Wobble.
-Reynolds met O'Connor and recorded her first album, The Lion and the Cobra, in 1987, and has since collaborated on her albums I Do Not Want What I Haven't Got (1990); Universal Mother (1994), for which he was nominated as Q Producer of the Year; the Gospel Oak EP (1997); How About I Be Me (And You Be You)?
+1987).
+Reynolds, was formerly a drummer for the solo musician Jah Wobble.
+Reynolds met O'Connor and produced her first album, The Lion and the Cobra, in 1987, and has since collaborated on her albums I Do Not Want What I Haven't Got (1990); Universal Mother (1994), for which he was nominated as Q Producer of the Year; the Gospel Oak EP (1997); How About I Be Me (And You Be You)?
 (2012); and I'm Not Bossy, I'm the Boss (2014).
 He was also the drummer for O'Connor's band on her 2013 tour.

 Reynolds produced the charity song "The Ballad of Ronnie Drew", featuring U2, The Dubliners, Kíla, and "A Band of Bowsies", which reached number one on the Irish singles chart.
 He has recently recorded Herbie Hancock, Indigo Girls, and Brian Eno.

 In 2011, Reynolds produced the seventh Belinda Carlisle album, Voila, the album Lifelines by Andrea Corr, and, with Brian Eno, co-produced From Africa With Fury: Rise with Seun Kuti, son of Fela Kuti.